This article was originally published in 2017, and revised by BN Products USA™ – October 19, 2020

 As such, knowing the dimensions of rebar is helpful, But knowing the minimum yield strength is as well.

 Which Size for Which Project?

 For home projects, there are only really three rebar sizes — types — you will need: #3, #4, and #5.
 The lightest rebar, #3, is sufficient to use for driveways and patios.
 For projects that, once complete, will bear minimal-weight loads, #3 is usually sufficient.
-For walls and columns, #4 or greater should be used.
-For footers and foundations, it is a good decision to use #5 rebar, though such heavy bar is often considered over kill by many contractors.
-Using number #5 on footers and foundations does, almost no one will argue otherwise, will minimize settling.
+When dealing with walls and columns, #4 or greater should be used.
+For footers and foundations, it is a good decision to use #5 rebar.

 Something to be aware of, while rebar has a minimum yield strength, if it is not properly placed, the strength of the concrete will be minimized.
 Even an inch extra in spacing can reduce the concrete’s tensile strength by 20 percent.
 Understanding why is a matter of simple math.
 If the minimum yield strength is constant, that means the tensile strength of the concrete is determined by the amount of rebar in it per foot.
 For example, if a job calls for rebar every 4 inches per foot, meaning three, placing the rebar every 5 inches means 20% less rebar per foot.

 It is the tensile strength of concrete that makes rebar a requirement.
 In determining what rebar sizes are required, minimum yield strength and spacing are the two biggest factors.
 These two variables determine the tensile strength of concrete.